cosc140-s22/cosc140-hw4-ahmed_hw4/README.md

 ## Homework feedback

- * How long did you spend on this homework?
+- How long did you spend on this homework?

+* 3 hours

- * What did you think about it?
+- What did you think about it?
 What was good?
 What could be improved?

+* I liked that it was very self paced and did not have too much pre written code.

 ## Feedback

 Once you commit and submit your work to Github, I'll update this section with feedback.